How USDZ Enables New Experiences for ARKit: Part One

 ��������°���QA�õþÿ ������������@ÿþ������� ��������p����� �������� ���� �������������ÿû�������TOKENS����������°������î�������STRINGS����������������������FIELDS����������¦�������������FIELDSETS�������B������/�������PATHS�����������q������I�������SPECS�����������º������@�������

-However these files can be read by software much more quickly than their
+However, these files can be read by softwares much more quickly than their

-.usdc so that the scenes can be loaded quickly on mobile devices.
+.usdc for the scenes to be loaded quickly on mobile devices.

 .usd files can be both ASCII-based or binary files.
 Their extension doesn’t give away what format they are from the outside, but systems reading them can determine their format from the first bytes of the file.
 Hence,